KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 #### Free Services

-- Amazon VPC (a virtual datacenter in the cloud)
+- Amazon VPC (a virtual data center in the cloud)
 - Elastic Beanstalk
 - CloudFormation
 - IAM